Conservation Futures project

 The Victorian Biodiversity Hubs program funded the project between July 2017 and June 2020 with co-contributions from private and public land managers.
 Weed control, exclusion fencing, fox control, enhancement planting and targeted ecological burns were included in actions to improve outcomes for threatened species.

-Focused threatened flora and fauna species for the Conservation Futures project include:
+Focused threatened flora and fauna species for the Conservation Futures project included:

 - Brush-tailed Phascogale (Phascogale tapoatafa)